toothless-cat/E-Scooter-Surface-Classification/README.md

   Lambda Function: Final processing algorithm, it parses the kinesis data and outputs a CSV-friendly table of geotagged surface classifications.
 This function also had a hybrid mode wherein it considered both GPS     and IMU patterns to form an accurate composite classification.
 The CSV output could be plotted onto a custom Google Maps.

-# Deployment Phase (current, optimized for e-scooter):
+# Deployment Phase (current, optimized for e-scooter)

   STL Files: The 3D printable pieces that attach to the e-scooter and enable hacking.